 A hearing was held Thursday on a lawsuit filed against two of the county’s top law enforcement officers.

-Cavender did allow the lawsuit to move forward, however.
+He did allow the lawsuit to move forward.

 Crowe was a Bryan County Sheriff’s Department deputy when he and Tommy Lee Williams got into a fight on April 14.

-Savannah attorney Sage Brown, who filed the suit on behalf of the six people arrested as a result of the incident, said the group would continue to demand an investigation by an outside party such as the Georgia Bureau of Investigation.
+Savannah attorney Sage Brown, who filed the suit on behalf of the six people who were arrested as a result of the incident, said the group will continue to demand an investigation by an outside party such as the Georgia Bureau of Investigation.